w9jds/firebase-action/README.md

 * `CONFIG_VALUES` - **Optional**.
 The configuration values for Firebase function that would normally be set with `firebase functions:config:set [value]`.
 Example: `CONFIG_VALUES: stripe.secret_key=SECRET_KEY zapier.secret_key=SECRET_KEY`.

+### dotenv
+It's optionally possible to inject the env from an arbitrary `.env`, [as per documentation](https://firebase.google.com/docs/functions/config-env).
+Useful in particular when the Github Action environment (including secrets) need to be passed on to the Firebase app.

+ATTENTION: It requires a step to copy the needed env inside a `.env.*` or simply `.env` file in the root folder.

 ## Example

 To authenticate with Firebase, and deploy to Firebase Hosting: